Longarm Service Prices

 Full - make, attach, and hand whip stitch down

 REPAIRS: Open seams, unraveling seam edges, clipping and removing loose threads will add additional costs.
-You will be notified before any additional services are performed.

 Come in and see the sample stitch out patterns plenty to choose from in a price to fit your budget.
 Also pick your thread color you would be surprised at what colors go with your quilt when you have the opportunity to lay the thread on your top.
 You have put so much time in your quilt, choosing the pattern, fabric, and piecing, why ship it away and have someone else make the choice, after all the quilting adds the final touch to your masterpiece.

 If your quilt top has a specific direction mark the top with a safety pin.